 The report was carried out by CRCB for the European Commission and examines data from Hungarian public procurement in the period between 2009 and 2016.
 The data of 151,457 contracts were used for the analysis.
-The analysis focuses on information regarding the intensity of competition, price distortion, and corruption risks.
-We also analyse the performance of EU funded projects from these viewpoints.
-The results show that 2016 was a very special year from the aspect of the read more
+The analysis focuses on information regarding the intensity of read more

-November 9th 2017
+9 November 2017

 Budapest Science Meetup, Library of the Hungarian Academy of Science, 7pm

 In the presentation we dealt with the effect of friendship and family ties with the Hungarian Prime Minister (Viktor Orban) on the intensity of competition of public tenders won by companies owned by his close friends and family members.
 The analysis is based on more than 151,000 Hungarian public procurement tenders in the period of 2009-2016.
-Using OLS and ordered logit estimation and read more
+Using OLS and ordered logit estimation and propensity score read more

-October 11th 2017
+11 October 2017

 The research carried out by CRCB for the CMS is based on the analysis of 5,922 contracts of 4,483 public procurement issued by Grad Zagreb and Zagreb Holding between 2011 and 2016.
 During the data extraction, we could identify 1,197 winner companies on these tenders which are also the subject of the investigation.

 The paper deals with the following questions: (i) What are the tendencies regarding the strength of competition and the corruption risks during the analysed time read more

 The team of CRCB presented on October 10th 2017 in Zagreb the results of study “Intensity of Competition, Corruption Risk and Estimation of Direct Social Loss in Public Procurement of Zagreb” financed by the Centre for Peace Studies (Centar za Mirovne Studije).